kbrashears5/typescript-homebridge-schedule/README.md

 3. Select Turns On and add any desired time or people conditions
 4. You can then choose a scene or another accessory to control, or at the very bottom, you can create a shortcut
 5. Done!
 You now have one automation for things you want to happen hourly rather than 24

-## Notes
-The interval starts when Homebridge is started up.
-If you want something to run hourly on the hour, then you need to make sure Homebridge is started up on the hour